symbol/symbol-docs/source/guides/namespace.rst

 Registering a subnamespace
 **************************

-After creating a namespace, this tutorial will help you to register a :doc:`subnamespace <../concepts/namespace>`.
+Register a :doc:`subnamespace <../concepts/namespace>` following this guide.

 Background
 ==========
-Having a root namespace registered we can create up to 3 levels of subnamespaces.
+Having a root namespace registered, you can create up to ``3`` levels of subnamespaces.

 Subnamespaces do not have a renting duration by its own.
 They have the same one as their parent namespace.